TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: Conclusion

 \section{Conclusion}

 We present TransFiner, a generic post-refinement framework for MOT.
-Our approach adapts transformer for refinement task and simply takes locations predicted by the original tracker with two consecutive frames as inputs.
-TransFiner fully exploits initial estimations, locations guide the extractions of image features to enrich query pairs and are used to divide pairs into different levels for ease of targeted rectification.
+By adapting transformer for refinement, we, using the original tracker, simply consider the predicted locations and objectness scores.
+TransFiner fully exploits initial predictions, locations guide the extraction of image features for query pairs and scores are used to group pairs for targeted rectification.
 Labeled query pairs, highly representing original predictions, deeply combine the input and output space for refinement via propagating through fusion decoder.
 Our tracker-booster achieves impressive refinement outcomes on MOT16 and MOT17 benchmarks.